 There are known sector-wide risks that can affect the standard of care and service.

-Your self-assessment should include any risk factors that may have an impact on your service and how you are managing to ensure that your service delivers on the expected outcomes for care recipients and prevent possible harm to their safety, health or wellbeing.
+Your self-assessment should include any risk factors that may have an impact on your service and how you are managing to ensure that your service delivers on the expected outcomes for consumers and prevent possible harm to their safety, health or well-being.

 Potential risk factors may include:

-- relocation of service, development applications or building works
+- relocation of service or day centre building works

 - any recommendations for improvement or adverse findings by an alternate oversight or regulatory or investigative body